 Houseflies feed on liquid or semi-liquid items and foods that are touched by saliva.
-They are commonly active during the daytime and are said to rest during night-time.
-Household waste often attracts houseflies and they can multiply rapidly in garbage cans and compost bins.
-With a few of these DIY fly traps placed around your home, you’ll be able to get rid of them in short order.
+They are commonly active during the daytime and are said to rest during nighttime.

 DIY Fly Trap Materials

-In this tutorial, I will be showing you a safe and efficient way of eliminating houseflies.
-This homemade fly trap is a family-friendly solution which is simple, inexpensive and efficient.
+In this tutorial, I will be showing you a simple solution for eliminating houseflies.
+This homemade fly trap is a family-friendly solution that is simple, inexpensive, and efficient.

 To start, gather all the materials needed for your homemade fly trap: